csdojo-defaang/defaang/README.md

 Even if you're an advanced coder, feel free to take one of them.

 Second, please take a look through [the other issues](https://github.com/ykdojo/defaang/issues) and [discussions](https://github.com/ykdojo/defaang/discussions) to get a better idea about our vision, and to get inspired.
 If you have any idea about something you want to contribute, feel free to start an issue or discussion around that.

+You can also find the project board [here](https://github.com/users/ykdojo/projects/1/views/1).

 ### Semantic commits